pingcap/docs/data-migration/migrate-from-sql-files-to-tidb.md

 To import data to TiDB, you need to create the table schema for the target database.

 If you use Dumpling to export data, the table schema file is automatically exported.
 For the data exported in other ways, you can create the table schema in one of the following methods:

-* **Method 1**: create the target table schema using TiDB Lightning.
++ **Method 1**: Create the target table schema using TiDB Lightning.

     1. Write SQL files that contain the required DDL statements.